 We Buy Houses In Connecticut.
 If you’re thinking about selling your house in CT then you are probably trying to figure out what your selling price might be.
-Part of that process is getting a real estate appraisal (or valuation) on your home to determine the true value of your home.
+Part of that process is getting a real estate appraisal (or valuation) to determine the true value of your home.
 So, if you’re wondering, “Can appraisals affect the selling price on a house in Connecticut?” well I hate to spoil the ending, but the answer is, absolutely.
-The higher the appraisal, the more you can sell your property for and the faster it can potentially sell.
+The higher the appraisal, the more you can sell your property for, and the faster it can potentially sell.
 So it really pays to find ways to get your home appraised higher.
 Keep reading…

 When selling your home, you’ll be juggling a lot of numbers!